 Here are the two most important ways your executive leadership can show buy-in during this phase:

-- Managing Through CRM: The number one way your executive leadership can support CRM once you go live is for them to manage through CRM.
-When executive leadership is conducting a meeting, they should use data and reports taken from CRM to facilitate their meeting discussions.
-There is nothing like coming to a meeting where your boss is discussing activities and metrics taken from a CRM system that you are still dragging your feet to use to make you want to immediately go back to your desk and start using CRM.
-When employees learn that executive leadership is relying on CRM to manage and reward their efforts, they will start using CRM, it’s that simple.
+- Managing through CRM: The top way your executive leadership can support CRM once you go live is to manage through CRM.
+When executive leadership is conducting a meeting, they should use data and reports taken from CRM to facilitate their discussions.
+When employees learn that executive leadership is relying on CRM to manage and reward their efforts, they will start using CRM.
+It’s that simple.

-- Leading By Example – Use CRM: The next most important way executive leadership can demonstrate buy-in for CRM once you have gone live is by them using CRM!
-We can’t tell you how many times executive leadership complain about their lackluster results after implementing a CRM only to discover they themselves have never logged in to the CRM.
-It seems impossible to imagine that executive leadership would allow their organization to go to such lengths and investment to facilitate change only to never make any change themselves, but it happens all the time.
-Do not let your executive leadership miss this moment of opportunity.
-Impress upon them their need to USE CRM!
+- Leading by Example – Use CRM: The next most important way executive leadership can demonstrate buy-in for CRM once you have gone live is by using CRM!
+We can’t tell you how many times executive leadership complains about their lackluster results after implementing a CRM only to discover they themselves have never logged into the CRM.
+Don’t let your executive leadership miss this moment of opportunity.
+Impress upon them their need to use CRM!